 We have agreed voluntarily to replace this Annual Disclosure Statement on an annual basis and to update it after the first, second and third quarters of our fiscal year.
-These disclosure documents will be filed with the Municipal Securities Rulemaking Board ("MSRB") identified below, and will be posted on the Internet at our website, www.dart.org.
+These disclosure documents will be filed with the Municipal Securities Rulemaking Board ("MSRB") identified below and will be posted on the Internet at our website, www.dart.org.
 We reserve the right to suspend or stop postings on the Internet and the annual and quarterly updates at any time.

-However, we intend to comply fully with the terms of our agreement in the Master Debt Resolution undertaken pursuant to Rule 15c2-12 under the Securities Exchange Act of 1934 (the "Rule") for the benefit of the Holders and beneficial owners of Bond Obligations that are subject to the Rule.
-Under this agreement, so long as any covered Bond Obligations remain outstanding we will provide certain updated financial information and operating data annually, and timely notice of specified material events, to the MSRB.
+However, we agree to comply fully with the terms of our continuing disclosure agreement in the Master Debt Resolution and outstanding supplemental resolution undertaken pursuant to Rule 15c2-12 under the Securities Exchange Act of 1934, as amended, (the "Rule") for the benefit of the Holders and beneficial owners of Bond Obligations that are subject to the Rule.
+Under these agreements, so long as any covered Bond Obligations remain outstanding we will provide certain updated financial information and operating data annually, and timely notice of specified material events, to the MSRB.